-Departmental Recommendations: CIS 101 and 109
+Departmental Recommendations: CIS 101 and CIS 109 Lecture: Minimum 48 hours per semester

-A hands-on course covering basic computer networking and TCP/IP technology.
+A hands-on course covering basic computer networking and TCP/ IP technology.
 Certification type material will be presented in this course enabling students to understand the material as well as help prepare them to complete the certification exams.
 Topics include network components, network configuration, network troubleshooting, and TCP/IP.
 Includes hands-on experience with a computer network, network software, and TCP/IP configurations as well as provides the foundation necessary for students to sit for industry certification exams.